markqvist/Reticulum/README.md

 organisation?
 Make them a reality quickly by sponsoring their implementation.

 ## Cryptographic Primitives
-Reticulum uses a simple suite of efficient, strong and modern cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
-The necessary primitives are:
+Reticulum uses a simple suite of efficient, strong and well-tested cryptographic primitives, with widely available implementations that can be used both on general-purpose CPUs and on microcontrollers.
+The utilised primitives are:

+- Reticulum Identity Keys are 512-bit Curve25519 keysets
-- Ed25519 for signatures
+  - A 256-bit Ed25519 key for signatures
-- X22519 for ECDH key exchanges
+  - A 256-bit X22519 key for ECDH key exchanges
 - HKDF for key derivation
-- Modified Fernet for encrypted tokens
+- Encrypted tokens are based on the [Fernet spec](https://github.com/fernet/spec/)
   - Ephemeral keys derived from an ECDH key exchange on Curve25519
   - AES-128 in CBC mode with PKCS7 padding
   - HMAC using SHA256 for message authentication